The Fishermen had much to say and ended by saying very little.

 Chigozie Obioma’s The Fishermen, a Man Booker Prize finalist, is a Cain and Abel story of Nigeria, its conflict born of a jealous prophecy told by the madman Abulu: Ikenna, you shall die by the hands of a fisherman.
 Ikenna, 15, is the eldest of six siblings; the four oldest of whom, brothers, are the self-made fishermen of schoolboy pastime.
 The Fishermen relies on this prophecy as fuel for its fire, but Obioma doesn’t stoke its flames.

 The Fishermen, like Akure’s pockmarked roads and wind-whipped land, is cracked by the quickly dying heat of its conflict.
 It’s a delicate perfidy, the feud between Ikenna and Boja, the second brother, and one that runs deep with suspicion until we turn a keener eye to it: it’s little more than the cloak of algae scumming a well, thin as membrane and with clear, pure water a mere centimeter beneath it.

 The crux of Obioma’s novel – the conflict between Ikenna and Boja – is poorly accounted for.
 Instead of writing it as a slow aggravation prompted by a stewing olio of deceit, jealousy, fear and superstition, Obioma wrote it such that Ikenna and Boja come off as ornery teenagers with the usual prescribed petulance wafting out of their pores.
 Zero to sixty, we go from the silent treatment and door slamming to knife in the chest and body in the backyard well in just a few pages.
 Their new brotherly hatred is written with the vagueness of “somehow”: somehow, this spat blows up into fratricide.

 The weakness stems from Obioma’s chosen point of view.

 Obioma tells his story through Benjamin, Ikenna and Boja’s younger brother, now grown up and recounting what his 9-year-old self witnessed.
-We’re given to understand only that which an outsider can tell us in hindsight, and this is a weak position (doable, but weak) to be in when the conflict is the kind only made accessible through seeing the mental degradation that brings it about.
+We’re given to understand only that which an outsider can tell us in hindsight, and this is a weak position to be in when the conflict is the kind made accessible only through seeing the mental degradation that brings it about.
 That and a surer understanding of African mythos.